You’re moving to a new country and need to buy major appliances for your new home.

 Here are some important things to consider when choosing these appliances.

 Generally speaking, European style machines are smaller than the American styles, and are more basic.
-If you’re building a kitchen, first consult with your contractor to determine how much room you have for appliances.
-Houses and apartments in Israel and other countries can be much more compact than in the United States, and kitchens are very tight.
+If you’re building a kitchen, first consult with your contractor to determine how much space you have for appliances.
+Houses and apartments in Israel and other countries can be much smaller than in the United States, and kitchens are very tight.
 Careful planning of the kitchen space can save you headaches later on.

 Here are the main differences between the European and American styles , you can consider all the factors and decide what’s best for you.

 220V American brand machines are bigger, a standard 30 inches wide (76cm).
 Most are self-cleaning, some models also offer convection cooking.
 Because of it’s size, you can fit four big pots on the burners.
 Many offer a large 5th center burner.
 All the American styles have heavy , solid, continuous grates (usually cast iron).

 They all have large viewing windows in the doors.

 Most European models, on the other hand, do offer convection cooking, but they’re not self-cleaning.
 They’re only 23.5 inches wide (60cm), so you can only fit 2 big pots or 4 small pots on the burners.

 The grates are thinner, though you can find continuous grates on some models.